University of Connecticut tuition and dates

 Scholarships are available to help lower the overall cost for students and their families.

-Awards of up to 38% of tuition
+Awards of up to 38% of undergraduate tuition

 worth $60,000 over 4 years

-All first-year applicants are considered for scholarships
+All applicants automatically considered for scholarships

 Student employment